-6 ER model of the relational database
+Fig. 6.
+UML diagram of ER model of the system relational database

-In 6, we user table is used to store user’s information resources table stores resource information users are the owners of the resources.
+In Fig. 6, we see that the user table is used to store user’s information, the resources table stores resource information, and users are the owners of the resources.
 One user can recommend many resources.
 A user can pick multiple resources to organize a course.
 One course can include many resources.
-If a resource is used in a course by a user, “usage” will increase by 1 for that resource. ‘ctypes’ and ‘rtypes’ are tables to store the types of courses and resources respectively.
+If a resource is used in a course by a user, “usage” will increase by 1 for that resource.
+The ‘ctypes’ and ‘rtypes’ entities are tables to store the types of courses and resources respectively.

-are the owners of the resourcespoint which makes this search engine different from others.
+That “users are the owners of the resources” is a crucial point which makes this search engine different from others.
 Users have the right to monitor the quality of the resources.
-This is the key of reliability evaluation in LRV system.
+This is the key component of reliability evaluation (one of the six characteristics) in the LRV system.

 4.2.3 Use Cases